 The Guilds next temporary home was the workshop of Malua Bay builder, Imre Szedlack, well know for his clocks.
 Then came a stint at Durras at the home of George Donnelly, followed by a period at Tony Whelan’s home at Surfside.
 The guild by this time had started to acquire tools and machinery using funds from the sale of made items.

 The Bowling Club years

-The Guild’s first independent home came in the form of permission to use part of the gardening and bus shed at the Batemans Bay Bowling Club.
-It was a mutually beneficial relationship, with the Woodies offering support for the club in many of its projects.
-Unfortunately, a change in ownership of the Club made for a change in priorities, and the Woodies were looking for a new home.
+The Guild’s first independent home came in the form of part of the green keepers and bus shed at the Batemans Bay Bowling Club.
+It was a mutually beneficial relationship, with the Woodies offering support to the Club in many of its projects, in return for accommodation.
+Unfortunately with the Bowling Club undergoing a transfer of ownership and a change in priorities the Woodies were required to again seek a new home.